 Even if the disability insurance policy has a clause that requires objective medical evidence to approve a disability claim, there is a strong argument that the clause is contrary to the human rights legislation in Canad

 a.
 The Supreme Court of Canada has indicated that it will not allow discrimination against a disability on the basis that it has no objective medical evidence.
-In the decision of Martin v.
-Workers’ Compensation Board (N.S.) et al., 2000 NSCA 126 (CanLII) —2000-11-08, the Supreme Court of Canada said that the Workers Compensation Board of could not discriminate against persons suffering from chronic pain on the basis that there were no objective medical findings.
+In the decision of Martin, 2000 NSCA 126 (CanLII) —2000-11-08, the Supreme Court of Canada said that you cannot discriminate against persons suffering from chronic pain on the basis that there are no objective medical findings.

 The Supreme Court of Canada in the decision of Battlefords and District Co-operative Ltd. v.
 Gibbs, 3 SCR 566 —1996-10-31 found that the insurance policy was contrary to s.
 16(1) of The Saskatchewan Human Rights Code.
 In that case the insurance policy purported to limit benefits to persons with mental as opposed to physical disabilities.
 The Supreme Court of Canada agreed with the Saskatchewan Court of Appeal 1994 CanLII 4550 (SK CA) and found that the disability insurance policy was discriminatory contrary to the Human Rights legislation in force in Saskatchewan.